 To transfer money by bank, you will need to find out the International Bank Account Number (IBAN) and Bank Identifier Code (BIC) for the municipality.
 Contact your bank to find out how to do a transfer.
-If you live outside Europe, additional charges will apply.
+If you live outside the European Union, additional charges may apply.

 Someone else’s birth certificate?

 Do you need the birth certificate of someone else, who was born less than 100 years ago?
 There are two ways you can do this:

 - If the person is deceased, provide a photocopy of their death certificate and send this with the order form.
 You still need to include a photocopy of your own ID.
 Not all municipalities will supply birth certificates of deceased people that are less than 100 years old unless you have a good reason (i.e. heir research).